-Community members are welcome and encouraged to attend the January 25, 2023 Joint City/County Meeting to hear the results of the needs assessment and the recommended strategies to improve our community response to homelessness.
-It will be held at Harrah’s Cherokee Center Asheville, 1 – 4 p.m.
+Community members are welcome and encouraged to attend the January 25, 2023 Joint City/County Meeting to hear the results of the needs assessment and the recommended strategies to improve our community response to homelessness, presented in person by Ann Oliva, CEO of NAEH, and Josh Johnson, Senior Technical Assistance Specialist.
+The meeting will be held at the Harrah’s Cherokee Center – Asheville from 1 – 4 p.m. and will be live streamed on the City’s YouTube channel.

 Homelessness has increased steadily throughout the COVID-19 pandemic, with a particular increase in the number of people who are unsheltered.
 Early in 2022, the City of Asheville, Buncombe County, and Dogwood Health Trust formed a collaborative to respond to the increased need, and Dogwood Health Trust offered to fund a consultancy to bring national expertise to the local community to better understand and address the crisis of unsheltered homelessness.
 The City is serving as the contracting point of contact for this collaborative, and published a Request for Proposals in February 2022 on behalf of the group.
 Eleven proposals were received and reviewed by a selection committee composed of staff from the three organizations.

 The National Alliance to End Homelessness was unanimously selected by the committee for their proposed approach and deep expertise.
 On May 10, 2022, City Council voted to accept $72,974 from Dogwood Health Trust for a contract with the National Alliance to End Homelessness.
-The City will continue to serve as the primary point of contact throughout this project, and will work closely with Buncombe County and Dogwood Health Trust throughout the process.
+The City has served as the primary point of contact throughout the project, working closely with Buncombe County and Dogwood Health Trust.

 Project Scope and Results

-Phase One has been a comprehensive needs assessment to understand the increase in unsheltered homelessness, the experience of people who are unsheltered as they navigate services, the efficacy of the homeless service system, and the community context surrounding unsheltered homelessness.
-During this phase NAEH has collected and evaluated both quantitative and qualitative data, and reviewed our community’s homeless service system structure, governance, funding, and policies.
-Quantitative data has been gathered from our community Homeless Management Information System, along with supplementary information shared by service providers.
-Qualitative data has been collected through stakeholder interviews, surveys, and focus groups, and has included input from people experiencing homelessness, homeless service providers, healthcare providers, law enforcement, neighborhood associations, businesses, faith communities, and the general public.
+Phase 1 was a comprehensive needs assessment to understand the increase in unsheltered homelessness during the COVID-19 pandemic, the experience of people who are unsheltered as they navigate services, the efficacy of the homeless service system, and the community context surrounded unsheltered homelessness.
+During this phase, NAEH collected and evaluated both qualitative and quantitative data and reviewed our community’s homeless service system structure, governance, funding, and policies.
+Quantitative data was gathered from our community Homeless Management Information System, along with supplementary information shared by service providers.
+Qualitative data was collected through stakeholder interviews, surveys, and focus groups, and included input from people experiencing homelessness, homeless service providers, healthcare providers, law enforcement, neighborhood associations, businesses, faith communities, and the general public.

 - Site visits and stakeholder interviews with homeless service providers